 The spouse requesting a modification to the maintenance order must provide proof of the changes in circumstances.

-For divorces finalized after January 1, 2019, maintenance payments are not tax-deductible for the paying spouse and are not considered income for the receiving spouse.
+For divorces finalized after January 1, 2019, maintenance payments are not tax-deductible for the payor spouse and are not considered income for the payee spouse.

-If a spouse fails to pay, the spouse receiving payments can file a complaint with the court.
+If a spouse fails to pay, the supported spouse can file a complaint with the court.
 This allows the court to assist in collecting payments.

 Enforcement remedies for failure to pay include: